PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 ## Actions

 An _action_ is a response to the event.
-For each automation you can configure an action to happen when certain event conditions are met.
-For example, if your flow run fails (the event) you can cancel the run (the action).
+For each automation, you can configure an action to happen when certain event conditions are met.
+For example, if your flow run fails (the event), then you can cancel the run (the action).

-You can configure actions which send notifications using the following services:
+You can configure actions that send notifications using the following services:

 - Slack
 - Twilio